miurahr/py7zr/docs/archive_format.rst

 -----------

-This specification is intended to define a cross-platform, interoperable file storage and transfer format  The information here is meant to be a concise guide for those wishing to implement libraries and utility to handle 7-zip archive files.
+This specification is intended to define a cross-platform, interoperable file storage and transfer format.
+The information here is meant to be a concise guide for those wishing to implement libraries and utility to handle 7-zip archive files.

 Intended audience